h-hg/yamb.yazi/README.md

 A [Yazi](https://github.com/sxyazi/yazi) plugin for bookmark management, supporting the following features

 - Persistent bookmarks.
 No bookmarks are lost after you close yazi.
-- Quickly jump to a bookmark by keymap.
+- Quickly jump, delete, and rename a bookmark by keymap.
 - Support fuzzy search through [fzf](https://github.com/junegunn/fzf).
 - Configure your bookmarks using Lua language.